 Here are some cons to consider when evaluating Vanguard for your investments:

-- Limited research tools: If you love researching and analyzing your portfolio, Vanguard may not be the right platform.
+Limited research tools: If you love researching and analyzing your portfolio, Vanguard may not be the right platform for you.
 There are no pretty drawing tools, trend lines, or volume data to help you with your investments.
-As mentioned previously, this is partly because Vanguard does not cater to day traders but works best with a buy-and-hold strategy.
+As mentioned previously, this is in part because Vanguard does not cater to day traders but rather works best with a buy-and-hold strategy.

 The Bottom Line